 The name, municipality of residence, shareholdings and principal occupation for the past 5 years of each of the Corporation's directors and senior officers are as follows.
-The term of office for each director named below will expire at the next annual meeting of Shareholders of the Corporation.
+The term of office for each director named below will expire at the next annual meeting of shareholders of the Corporation.

 Name, Residence and Position Director Since Principal Occupation During the Last Five Years Number and Percentage of Common Shares (1) Ian Atkinson Calgary, Alberta Director, President and Chief Executive Officer December 11, 2018 President and Chief Executive Officer of the Corporation.
 Mr. Atkinson was the founder, President and Chief Executive Officer of Gulf Pine LP from November 2014 to December 2018.
 Prior thereto, Mr. Atkinson was a founder and Senior Executive Officer of Athabasca Oil Corporation ("Athabasca").
-4,037,077 (2.42%) Calvin Yau Calgary, Alberta Chief Financial Officer N/A Chief Financial Officer of the Corporation.
-Mr. Yau was a co- founder of Gulf Pine LP and Vice President, Finance and Chief Financial Officer since 2014.
+4,451,563 (1.32%) Calvin Yau Calgary, Alberta Chief Financial Officer N/A Chief Financial Officer of the Corporation.
+Mr. Yau was a co- founder of Gulf Pine LP and Vice President, Finance and Chief Financial Officer from 2014 to December 2018.
 Prior thereto, Mr. Yau was the Vice President, Finance and Chief Financial Officer of Dixie Energy Trust.
-569,121 (0.34%) Gary McMurren Calgary, Alberta Chief Operating Officer N/A Chief Operating Officer of the Corporation.
+729,978 (0.22%) Gary McMurren Calgary, Alberta Chief Operating Officer N/A Chief Operating Officer of the Corporation.
 Mr. McMurren was a co-founder of Gulf Pine LP and Vice President, Engineering since 2014.
 Prior thereto, Mr. McMurren was the Director of Light Oil at Athabasca.
-706,863 (0.42%)

-Name, Residence and Position Director Since Principal Occupation During the Last Five Years Number and Percentage of Common Shares (1) Sanjib Gill Calgary, Alberta Corporate Secretary N/A Partner at Stikeman Elliott LLP, a national law firm, practicing primarily in the areas of corporate finance, securities and mergers and acquisitions transactions.
+1,224,920 (0.36%) Sanjib Gill Calgary, Alberta Corporate Secretary N/A Partner at Stikeman Elliott LLP, a national law firm, practicing primarily in the areas of corporate finance, securities and mergers and acquisitions transactions.
 Prior thereto, Mr. Gill was a partner at another national law firm.
-Nil (0%) Bruce Beynon (2) Calgary, Alberta Director and Chairman of the Board December 19, 2018 Vice President, Light Oil at Athabasca since December 2023.
+Nil (0.00%) Bruce Beynon (2) Calgary, Alberta Director and Chairman of the Board December 19, 2018 Vice President, Light Oil at Athabasca since December 2023.
 President of Tiburon Exploration Corporation since December 2018.
 Prior thereto, Executive Vice President, Exploration and Corporate Development at Baytex Energy Corp. from August 2018 to December 2018.
+President of 1,364,928 (0.41%)

-President of Raging River Exploration Inc. from June 2017 to August 2018 and Executive Vice President from February 2012 to June 2017.
-Mr. Beynon is a Director of Lycos Energy Inc. 936,328 (0.56%) Tamara MacDonald (2)(3) Calgary, Alberta Director December 19, 2018 Director of Spartan Delta Corp., Rubellite Energy Inc. and Cache Island Corp.
-Prior thereto, Senior Vice President, Corporate and Business Development of Crescent Point from October 2004 to July 2018.
-125,000 (0.08%) C. Neil Smith (2)(3) Calgary, Alberta Director December 19, 2018 President of WCF Holdings Corp. since January 2019.
-Prior thereto, Mr. Smith was the Chief Operating Officer at Crescent Point from January 2013 to June 2018.
-291,571 (0.18%) R. Steven Smith (3)(4) Calgary, Alberta Director December 11, 2018 Director of Journey Energy Inc, Karve Energy Inc. and Jasper Brewing Inc. Prior thereto, Mr. Smith was a Director of Broadview Energy Inc. from 2014 to 2019 and the Chief Financial Officer for the last 2 years.
+Name, Residence and Position Director Since Principal Occupation During the Last Five Years Number and Percentage of Common Shares (1) Raging River Exploration Inc. from June 2017 to August 2018 and Executive Vice President from February 2012 to June 2017.
+Mr. Beynon is a Director of Lycos Energy Inc. Tamara MacDonald (2)(3) Calgary, Alberta Director December 19, 2018 Director of Spartan Delta Corp., Rubellite Energy Inc. and Cache Island Corp.
+Prior thereto, Senior Vice President, Corporate and Business Development of Crescent Point Energy Corp. from October 2004 to July 2018.
+125,000 (0.04%) C. Neil Smith (2)(3) Calgary, Alberta Director December 19, 2018 President of WCF Holdings Corp. since January 2019.
+Prior thereto, Mr. Smith was the Chief Operating Officer at Crescent Point Energy Corp. from January 2013 to June 2018.
+1 ,107,786 (0.33%) R. Steven Smith (3)(4) Calgary, Alberta Director December 11, 2018 Director of Journey Energy Inc, Karve Energy Inc. and Jasper Brewing Inc. Prior thereto, Mr. Smith was a Director of Broadview Energy Inc. from 2014 to 2019 and the Chief Financial Officer for the last 2 years.
 He was a Portfolio Manager and Chief Financial Officer at NCM Investments from 2007 to 2017.
-1,519,712 (0.91%) John Joseph Nally Lagos, Portugal Director August 10, 2021 Mr. Nally is an independent businessman.
+2,091,212 (0.62%) John Joseph Nally Lagos, Portugal Director August 10, 2021 Mr. Nally is an independent businessman.
 Prior thereto, Mr. Nally was the Head of Natural Resources at Cenkos Securities PLC a company he co-founded.
-He also acts as Non-Executive Chairman to Falcon Oil & Gas Ltd. 369,618 (0.22%)
+He also acts as Non-Executive Chairman to Falcon Oil & Gas Ltd. 654,915 (0.19%)